postcss/postcss/README.md

 * [postcss-custom-properties] supports variables, using syntax from the W3C Custom Properties.
 * [postcss-custom-selectors] adds custom aliases for selectors.
-* [postcss-font-variant] transpiles human-readable `font-variant` properties to more widely supported CSS.
+* [postcss-font-variant] transpiles human-readable `font-variant` to more widely supported CSS.
 * [postcss-host] makes the Shadow DOM’s `:host` selector work properly with pseudo-classes.
 * [postcss-media-minmax] adds `<=` and `=>` statements to media queries.